formicidae-tracker/libarke/specs/specs.md

 on the CAN bus.
 Each node has an unique 9 bit identifier.
-Each physical node is configured to respond to a certain set of CAN identifier alone on the bus, i.e. for any message identifier, only one single node could emit and should listen that type of message.
+Each physical node is configured to respond to a certain set of CAN identifier alone on the bus, i.e. for any message identifier, only one single node should listen that type of message.

-The CAN base identifier 11 bit are subdicided as follow to specify any message on the bus:
+The CAN base identifier 11 bit are subdivided as follow to specify any message on the bus:

 <table>